 Students enrolled in Pre-AP or Advanced Placement classes shall receive a converted grade at the end of each nine-week (9) and semester exam.
 Students in Pre-AP classes shall have the final nine-week (9) grades and semester exam multiplied by 1.05, and those enrolled in Advanced Placement classes shall have their final nine-week (9) grades and semester exam multiplied by 1.08.
 These grades shall appear on report cards and transcripts.

-Any course utilizing an ACT Quality Core – End-of-Course Exam, will not utilize a multiplier for the semester exam

 References: